NoNameItem/django-magnificent-messages/docs/usage.rst

 Usage
 =====

-To use Magnificent Messages in a project, add it to your `INSTALLED_APPS`:
+To use Magnificent Messages in a project, notifications_add it to your `INSTALLED_APPS`:

 .. code-block:: python

     INSTALLED_APPS = (
         ...
-        'django_magnificent_messages.apps.AppConfig',
+        'django_magnificent_messages.apps.DjangoMagnificentMessagesConfig',
         ...
     )